vaakash/test/dir2/my-article.md

 order: 3
 ---

-# This is a heading
+# This is a heading edited

 - List 1
 - List 2